Here is a recap on what you’ve missed on Nutritious Eats:

 Need some healthy kid lunch ideas?
 This post is for you plus I’m giving away a lunch kit to TWO readers- perfect for your kids!
 You have until Tuesday at 12:00pm CST to enter (UPDATE: GIVEAWAY IS NOW OVER).

-One of my readers who always participates in meal planning on the blog was talking about baked egg rolls which led me to this Baked Southwestern Egg Roll recipe and it is now one of my favorite appetizers.
 It is perfect for parties, game-days (hello college football!), even casual dinners.
 We do “appetizers” for dinner once in awhile and I often make these with guacamole, salsa and a veggie tray.
-We LOVE THEM.
+Did I mention We LOVE THEM?!

 Cobb Salad (romaine, tomatoes, avocado, blue cheese & cut up spiral ham)